vampjaz/razer_blade_stealth_hackintosh/README.md

 CPU
 ----

-The [8550U](https://ark.intel.com/products/122589/Intel-Core-i7-8550U-Processor-8M-Cache-up-to-4-00-GHz-) worked pretty well out of the box.
+The [i7-8550U](https://ark.intel.com/products/122589/Intel-Core-i7-8550U-Processor-8M-Cache-up-to-4-00-GHz-) worked pretty well out of the box.
 I needed to add CPUFriend and a data SSDT (see SSDT-CPUF) to get it to idle below 1.20GHz (it goes down to about 0.80 now), but other than that, power management seems fine and it has plenty of power.
 I haven't seen it turbo up all the way, but I think thats a power limit issue.
 The SMCProcessor sensors kext worked out of the box for seeing CPU temperature.

 GPU
 ----

-After realizing I needed a specific old version of Lilu (1.2.7), all I needed to do is inject a `device-id` in the GPU properties section to get full acceleration, including video decode.
-It does have a few framebuffer issues however, which caused problems elsewhere.
+All I needed to do is inject a `device-id` in the GPU properties section and use `lilucpu=9` as a boot arg to get full acceleration, including video decode.
 I can run it at the full 3200x1800 resolution (or 1600x900 HiDPI mode) and get acceleration, but it seems to flicker at that resolution.
-I don't use that however, I simply run at 2048x1152 which is about 150% scaling, giving me the amount of screen space I want.
+I don't use that however, I simply run at 2560x1440 which is about 150% scaling, giving me the amount of screen space I want.
 There is no flickering at this resolution.
 I even get full resolution in Clover, so the Clovy theme looks very sharp.

 SSD
 ----